Kaiddd/Command-Prompt-Revamped/README.md

 # Why use this over cmd.exe directly?
 1. Use it anywhere! | cmd.exe can be disabled via a regkey, organizations tend to do this a LOT, this will bypass that.
 (The command prompt has been disabled by your administrator.)
 2. Configuration! | bCmd has settings that can be configured at the top of the .cmd file!
-3. Features! | (TODO) bCmd will have features built into it that regular cmd has, some ideas are custom commands, as well as built in NodeJS, Python, and Chocolatey!
-(Not available yet)
+3. Features! | bCmd has custom settings such as auto clearing the console, built in Chocolatey, git, languages and more installation!
+(Currently just git, chocolatety, and curl)

 # Additional Settings!
 Additional settings, not found in even the real command prompt, may be found at the top of the source.
 Feel free to change them to your liking!